rahulguptta/Heart-Desies-Prediction/README.md

 ## Comparison and Conclusion

+- We successfullly created the classifier and the results do not have much difference from in built model in terms of recall.
+- The Sklearn Model performs slightly better than the model created manually.
-- The accuracy of the model created manually is 0.8 (eta = 0.0001) and the accuracy of the model created using Sklearn is 08.
+- The accuracy of the model created manually is approximately 0.75 (eta = 0.0001) and the accuracy of the model created using Sklearn is 0.84.
-- The recall of the model created manually is 0.8 (eta = 0.0001) and the recall of the model created using Sklearn is 08.
+- The recall of the model created manually is 0.73 (eta = 0.0001) and the recall of the model created using Sklearn is 0.77.
-- The Sklearn Model performs slightly better than the model created manualy.